 An additional aside: it seems that the Anglo-Saxons and other Germanic tribes also used alliterations in their legal language, many of which are still used in a variety of contexts today, such as ‘fame and fortune’, ‘aid and abet’, and ‘part and parcel’.

-If you are interested in reading more about the English language, take a look at my English Language Materials page, where you will find some gems on a variety of topics, such as What is the plural of ‘you’ ?
+If you are interested in reading more about the English language, take a look at my Learning English page, where you will find some gems on a variety of topics, such as What is the plural of ‘you’ ?